microsoft/atlas-design/site/src/patterns/card.md

 ## Content type card

 This card type contains a super title labelled by the card's type, a title, an icon, and a section to place metadata specific to the content type.
-Its footer has two sections: a lefthand secton for status and progress, and a righthand section for buttons.
+Its footer has two sections: a lefthand section for status and progress, and a righthand section for buttons.
 It also uses border atomics to create a lefthand border.

 ```html
 <div class="card border-left-lg border-left-color-accent">